 Why this works:

-How you can use this framework: Tell your audience about how something they think is good is actually ruining their progress.
+How you can use this framework: Tell your audience about every version or element of something explained.

 Examples of this framework in action: